sspoon/sspoon.github.io/index.md

 ### WELDER

 WELDER enables facility managers and policy makers to model how extreme weather events might reprioritize the maintenance schedules of facilities and buildings.
-The following screen below is the "Climate Recon" page which visualizes how extreme weather events are projected to change over time.
+The following screen below is the "Climate Recon" app which visualizes how extreme weather events are projected to change over time.

 ![Climate Recon](https://user-images.githubusercontent.com/5075865/182978940-028df596-aec5-48b6-b569-7154dd4c50ae.png)